How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Results

 \subsection{The degree of optimality of crosslinguistic gestures}

 Interestingly, we find that $\Omega \geq 0.77$ in all cases (Table \ref{tab:statistical_summary_average_swap_distance}).
 In half of the cases, the gesture orders are fully optimal ($\Omega = 1$): Irish (in both conditions), Tagalog (in the reversible condition) and Russian (in the non-reversible condition).
-The number of times the arrangements are optimal is larger than expected by chance according to the Poisson binomial test: $T = 4, B = 2$ and $\mathbb{P}_o= 0.013$ under the nonreversible condition and also under the reversible condition; $T = 8, B = 4$ and $\mathbb{P}_o = 3 \cdot 10^{-4}$ when the two conditions are mixed.
-Notice that we have $\pi_o = p_o(m)$ except for Tagalog under the nonreversible condition because both OSV and OVS have frequency 4 (Table \ref{tab:statistical_summary_average_swap_distance}).
+The number of times the arrangements are optimal is larger than expected by chance according to the Poisson binomial test: $T = 4, B = 2$ and $\mathbb{P}_o= 0.013$ under the non-reversible condition and also under the reversible condition; $T = 8, B = 4$ and $\mathbb{P}_o = 3 \cdot 10^{-4}$ when the two conditions are mixed.
+Notice that we have $\pi_o = p_o(m)$ except for Tagalog under the non-reversible condition because both OSV and OVS have frequency 4 (Table \ref{tab:statistical_summary_average_swap_distance}).

-English under the nonreversible condition is suboptimal ($\Omega < 1$) because the 4th most frequent order (OVS) is not at swap distance 1 of the 2nd most frequent order (SVO), breaking the pattern of optimal arrangements.
-However, the degree of optimality of English under the nonreversible condition is still high ($\Omega = 0.91$).
-Indeed, English under the nonreversible condition minimizes $\localaverageswapdistance$ when $i$ is SOV.
-Notice that it matches one of the total orders in Figure \ref{fig:optimal_probability_arrangement} bottom that in turn correspond to one of the total orders compatible with the partial order (but non-total order) that is obtained when minimizing $\localaverageswapdistance$ (figure \ref{fig:radiation}).
+English under the non-reversible condition is suboptimal ($\Omega < 1$) because the 4th most frequent order (OVS) is not at swap distance 1 of the 2nd most frequent order (SVO), breaking the pattern of optimal arrangements.
+However, the degree of optimality of English under the non-reversible condition is still high ($\Omega = 0.91$).
+Indeed, English under the non-reversible condition minimizes $\localaverageswapdistance$ when $i$ is SOV.
+Notice that it matches one of the total orders in \cref{fig:optimal_probability_arrangement} (c) and (d) that in turn correspond to one of the total orders compatible with the partial order (but non-total order) that is obtained when minimizing $\localaverageswapdistance$ (\cref{fig:radiation}).